 These heat pumps are combined with a boiler.
 Depending on the type of hybrid system, the boiler can assist the heat pump by providing hot water or a quick heat boost during a particularly cold snap.

 Energy prices vary - and our homes and energy use differ too.
 So it's hard to give an exact figure for how much money it could cost to run a heat pump.
-But, based on fuel cost figures from Energy Saving Trust from October 2022, we've put together this example based on a four-bedroom home using 18,000kWh of heat per year.
+But, based on October fuel cost figures, we've put together this example based on a home using 12000 kWh of heat per year.

-A four-bedroom house might need about 18,000kWh of heat per year (although this will vary).
+A 3 bedroom house might need about 12,000kWh of heat per year (although this will vary).
 We divide the heat requirement by the efficiency of the appliance, then multiply it by the price of the fuel to get the total running costs.
 Therefore, to heat this particular home at the current average fuel prices:

 Air source heat pumps have a working life of 15 years or more.
-But just like a boiler, you should get your air source heat pump professionally serviced annually to make sure it's still working at its best.
+But just like a boiler, you should get your air source heat pump professionally serviced annually to maintain your warranty coverage and to make sure it's still working at its best.
 There are some things you can do yourself:

 - Make sure that there's plenty of air around your heat pump.
 This means regularly checking for leaves or rubbish caught at the back and side of the heat pump and pruning back any plants growing too close to the unit or its pipes